bluzky/rate_ltd/README.md

 # RateLtd

-A distributed rate limiting library for Elixir applications with Redis backend and queueing capabilities.
+A high-performance, distributed rate limiting library for Elixir applications with local queuing and Redis-backed sliding window algorithm.

-## Features

-- **Distributed Rate Limiting**: Uses Redis as a backend for coordinated rate limiting across multiple application instances
-- **Sliding Window Algorithm**: Implements precise rate limiting using Redis sorted sets
-- **Queue Management**: Automatic queueing of rate-limited requests with configurable timeouts
-- **Fail-Open Strategy**: Gracefully handles Redis connectivity issues by allowing requests through
-- **Connection Pooling**: Efficient Redis connection management using Poolboy
-- **Flexible Configuration**: Per-key configuration with sensible defaults

 ## Installation